-Nevada Workers' Compensation FAQs
+Nevada Workers' Compensation FAQ

 Get answers to the most common questions about workers' compensation claims in Nevada.

-Filing and Eligibility Questions
+Filing & Eligibility

 What if I was injured while working from home?

-Does workers' comp cover mental health conditions?
+Does workers’ compensation cover mental health conditions?

-What if I'm an undocumented worker?
+What if I am an undocumented worker?

-Deadlines and Reporting Requirements
+Deadlines & Reporting Requirements

 What happens if I miss the filing deadline?

-Do I need to report minor injuries?
+Do I need to report a minor injury?

-Medical Treatment and Providers
+Medical Treatment & Providers

-Can I choose my own doctor for treatment?
+Can I choose my own doctor?

 How long will my medical treatment be covered?